 Overall, the D'Lite X is a durable, safe, and extremely versatile trailer that will be a joy to use with and without your kids and will remain useful long after they're up and out of it.
 We think this trailer is priced fairly for what it offers and will easily hold its value over time.

-Unless you plan on using your trailer primarily to train in wet, cold environments, the Burley D'Lite X is the best high-end trailer we tested.
-Top scores in almost all of our rating metrics and unique features like a convertible interior, side framing for safety, and a rock solid hitch earned the Burley D'Lite X our Editors' Choice award for the best all-around trailer.
+The Burley D'Lite X offers top scores in almost all of our rating metrics.
+Unique features like a convertible interior, side framing for safety, and a rock solid hitch earned the Burley D'Lite X our Editors' Choice award for the best all-around trailer.
 If you're planning to get out with your kids while feeling safe, comfortable, and flexible the D'Lite X won't disappoint.